413x5/mx-wcc24-rs/character-contract/README.md

 # Character Contract

-A MultiversX smart contract that manages character NFTs for a blockchain game.
-The contract handles two types of characters: Citizens and Soldiers, with the ability to upgrade Citizens to Soldiers using specific resources.
+A MultiversX smart contract that handles character NFTs for the game.
+The contract manages the minting and upgrading of character NFTs (Citizens and Soldiers) and their interactions with tool NFTs.

 ## Overview